 • is the author of two—soon to be three—(more than) well-praised books in the autism/Asperger world

-• had over 30 entries in a four-year run with my “Autism Without Fear”) in the Huffington Post for years
+• had over 30 entries in a four-year run with my “Autism Without Fear” column in the Huffington Post

 • has found that most parents and staff really like it when their autism consultant has the diagnosis himself

-• Helped conceive and implement the ongoing RSVP summer program for New York City schools in 2005 that still exists today
+• helped create a summer program for New York City schools in 2005 that still exists today

 Speaking and More General Services